MasterIfeanyi/node-bank-interview/Readme.md

 # Getting started

-This is the backend REST API for the web app I built [bank](https://ifeanyi-bank.netlify.app)
+This is the backend REST API for the web app I built, click the link [bank](https://ifeanyi-bank.netlify.app) to view it.

 To run the app use `npm start`